Treetop Cat Rescue

 Treetop Cat Rescue is a television series that aired on the American television channel Animal Planet.
 It is a reality television program about a team who rescues housecats stuck in trees.
 The program originally aired on Saturday evenings.
-Cats are helped down from the trees by a company called Canopy Cat Rescue, who use their own equipment and expertise as arborists to try and bring down cats at no charge to the animal owners.
+Cats are helped down from the trees by a company called Canopy Cat Rescue, who use their own equipment and expertise as arborists to try to bring down cats at no charge to the animal owners.